 What causes a lot of dust in your house?

-Dust is made up of particles like dead skin cells, pet dander, dirt, pollen, and tiny fibers from fabrics and carpets that can accumulate in your home due to cooking, cleaning, and even regular foot traffic.
-The age of your home, the type of flooring and furniture, and the number of occupants can also contribute to the amount of dust that accumulates in your home.
+Dust is made up of particles like dead skin cells, pet dander, dirt, pollen, and tiny fibres from fabrics and carpets that can accumulate in your home due to cooking, cleaning, and even regular foot traffic.
+The age of your home, different types of flooring, and the number of occupants can also contribute to the amount of dust that accumulates in your home.

 How can I reduce dust in my house naturally?

-To naturally control dust in your home you can place houseplants around your living areas that can filter the air and absorb airborne particles.
+To naturally control dust in your home, you can place houseplants around your living areas that can filter the air and absorb airborne particles.
 You can also open windows regularly to allow for natural ventilation and can also help flush out dust and improve indoor air quality.
-Some brands like ECOVACS offer HEPA filter robot vacuums that can capture smaller dust particles that would otherwise be recirculated.
+Robot vacuums are also a smart solution for capturing small dust particles that would otherwise be recirculated.

 What are the best tools to help you get rid of dust?

-Microfiber cloths are very efficient at trapping and removing dust, as their fibers are designed to attract and capture even the smallest particles.
-You could also invest in a vacuum cleaner equipped with a HEPA filter as these advanced filtration systems can capture a significant portion of the fine dust and allergens that would otherwise be released back into the air.
+Microfibre cloths are very efficient at trapping and removing dust, as their fibres are designed to attract and capture even the smallest particles.
+You could also invest in a robotic vacuum cleaner and mop with mapping as their strong suction and mopping features pick up fine dust, plus their advanced navigation access hard-to-reach areas that dust likes to settle.
 Air purifiers can help filter out airborne dust and improve the overall indoor air quality.

 How often should you dust your house?